andrelandgraf/laravel-docker/README.md

 ```

 This prevents bad JS code to get commited. -> Fix ESLint errors and try to commit again.
+IF the hook is not working, try: `chmod +x commit-msg`

 You can run ESLint on the terminal like that: `./node_modules/.bin/eslint myFile.js`